 Thermal Packaging for Cold Chain: Insulated Shipping Box Design

-Imagine the world where you are limited to food that is grown locally.
+Imagine a world where you are limited to food that is grown locally.
 Until the late 1800s—before the invention of the refrigerator truck—products couldn’t travel far before spoiling.
 Sophistication is an integral part of today’s transport refrigeration units, which are shipping over 36 million loads of refrigerated products annually, worldwide.
 To preserve perishable goods on the long haul, companies in the pharmaceutical, medical, and food industries are increasingly relying on the “cold chain“—a temperature-controlled logistical supply chain.
 To ensure that the cold chain is not interrupted, a reliable and secure insulated shipping box is indispensable.

 Why You Should Care About Simulation